-Our long-term growth prospects and results of operations may be impaired if the rate of adoption of fullyautomatic transmissions in commercial vehicles outside North America does not increase.
+Our long-term growth prospects and results of operations may be impaired if the rate of adoption of fully-automatic transmissions in commercial vehicles outside North America does not increase.

 Our long-term growth strategy depends in part on an increased rate of automaticity outside North America.
 As part of that strategy, we have established manufacturing facilities in India and Hungary.
 We have also dedicated significant human resources to serve markets where we anticipate increased adoption of automaticity, including China, India, Brazil and Russia.
 However, manual transmissions remain the market leader outside North America and there can be no assurance that adoption of automatic transmissions will increase.
-Factors potentially impacting adoption of automatic transmissions, customer preferences for manual transmissions, commercial vehicle OEM vertical integration into manual transmission and AMT manufacturing, increased competition from AMTs, DCTs, electric driving systems, and other alternative transmissions does not increase as we have anticipated, our long-term growth prospects and results of operations may be impaired.
+Factors potentially impacting adoption of automatic transmissions outside of North America include the large existing installed base of manual transmissions, customer preferences for manual transmissions, commercial vehicle OEM vertical integration into manual transmission and AMT manufacturing, increased competition from AMTs, DCTs, electric driving systems, and other alternative transmission technologies and failure to further develop the Allison brand.
+If the rate of adoption of fully-automatic transmissions does not increase as we have anticipated, our long-term growth prospects and results of operations may be impaired.